NoSlimes/UniTerminal/README.md

 ### 2. Arguments

-DevCon supports a wide range of argument types, with automatic type conversion from strings:
+UniTerminal supports a wide range of argument types, with automatic type conversion from strings:

 | Type | Description | Example Input |
 |------|-------------|---------------|